maldonmeehan/ping-pong/README.md

 ## Known Bugs

-* _List keeps amending new anwsers unless the users refreshes the page_
+* _List keeps amending new answers unless the users refreshes the page, currenlty cant get the remove function to work_

 ## Support and contact details